jasontcrabtree/journey-tech-test/README.md

 1. Download the GitHub repository to your local machine using `gh repo clone https://github.com/jasontcrabtree/journey-tech-test`
 2. Navigate into the refactored folder `cd refactor-jasoncrabtree`
+3. Install NPM dependencies `npm install`
-3. Run the NextJS project `npm run dev`
+4. Run the NextJS project `npm run dev`
-4. In a separate terminal window, run `npm run test:coverage` to run Vitest to see test results and code coverage
+5. In a separate terminal window, run `npm run test:coverage` to run Vitest to see test results and code coverage

 ## Test Strategy